Toronto attractions for visitors

 Graffiti Alley

-The ravine system
+The ravine network

-One of the most unique features of Toronto is the ravine system.
+One of the most unique features of Toronto is its ravine system.
 Ravines are gullies and riverbeds that are found throughout the city.
 They function as a way to control stormwater/flooding.
 Ravines usually have a walking path, a beautiful stream and lots of plants – they’re a great way of escaping the bustle of the city and cooling down in the summer.

 Below is the system of interconnected ravines that I’m most familiar with.
 I’ve marked several entry/exit branches that you can use to shorten or lengthen your walk.
 This whole path is a bit too intense for a single walk, so pick and choose which segments appeal to you.
 I recommend that you spend some time at Evergreen Brickworks – a place with many ponds, turtles, frogs and herons.
 The 28 bus goes between there and Davisville Station.